-Reliability: These investments are oriented toward maintaining and improving the overall condition and reliability of the transportation system.
-They include capital maintenance projects, state-of-good-repair projects, and other asset management and system preservation projects.
-MassDOT Highway Division programs in this area include the Bridge Program-including inspections, systematic maintenance, and National Highway System (NHS) and non-NHS improvements-the Pavement Program, the Roadway Improvements Program, and the Safety Improvements Program.
-MBTA Reliability programs include its Revenue Vehicles Program; Track, Signals, and Power Program; Bridge and Tunnel Program; Stations Program; Facilities Program; and Systems Upgrade/Other investments.

-- Modernization: These investments enhance the transportation system to make it safer and more accessible and to accommodate growth.
-These projects address compliance with federal mandates or other statutory requirements for safety and/or accessibility improvements; exceed state-of-good-repair thresholds to substantially modernize existing assets; and provide expanded capacity to accommodate current or anticipated demand on transportation systems.
-MassDOT Highway Division programs in this area include the Americans with Disabilities Act (ADA) Retrofit Program, the Intersection Improvement Program, the Intelligent Transportation System (ITS) Program, and the Roadway Reconstruction Program.
-MBTA programs in this area include the Red and Orange Improvements Program, the Commuter Rail Safety and Resiliency Program, the Accessibility Program, the Risk Management and Mitigation Program, the Automated Fare Collection (AFC) Program, and the Customer Experience and Technology Improvements Program. - Expansion: These investments provide more diverse transportation options for communities throughout the Commonwealth.
-They expand highway, transit, and rail networks and/or services, or they expand bicycle and pedestrian networks to provide more transportation options and address health and sustainability objectives.
-MassDOT Highway Division programs in this area include the Bicycle and Pedestrian Program and the Capacity Program.
+- Reliability Programs: MassDOT Highway Division programs in this area include the Bridge Program-including inspections, systematic maintenance, and National Highway System (NHS) and non-NHS improvements-the Pavement Program, the Roadway Improvements Program, and the Safety Improvements Program.
+MBTA Reliability programs include its Revenue Vehicles Program; Track, Signals, and Power Program; Bridge and Tunnel Program; Stations Program; Facilities Program; and Systems Upgrade/Other investments. - Modernization Programs: These MassDOT Highway Division programs in this area include the Americans with Disabilities Act (ADA) Retrofit Program, the Intersection Improvement Program, the Intelligent Transportation System (ITS) Program, and the Roadway Reconstruction Program.
+MBTA programs in this area include the Red and Orange Improvements Program, the Commuter Rail Safety and Resiliency Program, the Accessibility Program, the Risk Management and Mitigation Program, the Automated Fare Collection (AFC) Program, and the Customer Experience and Technology Improvements Program. - Expansion Programs: MassDOT Highway Division programs in this area include the Bicycle and Pedestrian Program and the Capacity Program.
 The MBTA's major expansion program is for the Green Line Extension.